zuozhenggh/learning-library/common/labs/cloud-login/pre-register-free-tier-account.md

     ![](images/free-tier-agreement.png " ")

 13. Your account is provisioning and should be available soon!
 You might want to log out as you wait for your account to be provisioned.
-When it's ready, you'll receive two emails from Oracle.
+You'll receive two emails from Oracle.
 One email will be the initial notification that provisioning is underway.
 The other email will be notification that provisioning is complete.
 Here is a copy of the final notification:
        ![](images/account-provisioned.png " ")

 ## **STEP 2**: Sign in to Your Account